rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 There are two executables and a folder:
    - hbbs - RustDesk ID/Rendezvous server
    - hbbr - RustDesk relay server
-   - static - this folder contains all web console files

 They are built on Centos7, tested on Centos7/8, Ubuntu 18/20.